skiptools/skip-supabase/README.md

 to see what API is supported.

 > [!NOTE]
-[Skip native](https://skip.tools/docs/modes/) can use the [Supabase Swift API](https://supabase.com/docs/reference/swift) directly without needing this package.
+[Skip Fuse](https://skip.tools/docs/modes/) native apps can use the [Supabase Swift API](https://supabase.com/docs/reference/swift) directly without needing this package.
 See the [Supachat Sample](https://github.com/skiptools/skipapp-supachat/) sample app.

 ## Package